Big things are coming to East Fishkill; a second Amazon facility is now underway in the Hudson Valley.

 Part of what makes this property so attractive to Amazon is its proximity to Interstate 84, a piece of Hudson Valley highway that runs over 70 miles from Port Jervis to Brewster.
 Several fulfillment centers nearby in Connecticut and Pennsylvania make I-84 a prime resource for the Bezos company.

 The IDA is working to maximize the financial benefit to this portion of Dutchess County.
 Potential benefits include a payment in lieu of tax agreement, employee training assistance, and sales tax exemptions.
-At its new Hudson Valley site, Amazon would be contributing an estimated $1.5 million in property tax — a huge investment to the region.
+At its new Hudson Valley site, Amazon will be contributing an estimated $1.5 million in property tax — a huge investment to the region.

-The Hudson Valley’s iPark 84, located on another portion of the former IBM site, has become quite the hub for businesses, after many parts of the site were dormant for over 15 years.
+The Hudson Valley’s iPark 84, located on another portion of the former IBM site, has become quite the hub for businesses, after many parts of the site sat dormant for over 15 years.
 During one visit to the East Fishkill complex, visitors can sip a refreshing New England IPA from Sloop Brewing, chow on an egg white thin from Crepini, and munch on a healthy rye whiskey cookie from Jane Bakes.